AuraWorx/MultiTenantSaaS/README.md

 Control and govern AI systems throughout their lifecycle:

-- **Frontier Model Alerts**: Receive alerts about newly deployed frontier models
+- **Frontier Model Alerts**: Receive and configure alerts about new frontier AI models and security updates with categorized notifications (security, feature, compliance, ethics)
 - **Risk Register**: Maintain a comprehensive risk register for AI systems
 - **Lifecycle Management**: Manage the complete lifecycle of AI systems